sourcegraph/sg.nvim/README.md

 ## Autocomplete

-Currently, sg.nvim only supports nvim-cmp.
+Currently, sg.nvim only supports nvim-cmp and blink.cmp.
 For setup information, see: `:help cody.complete`.

 If you have other completion sources you would like added, please let me know in the issue tracker!